 We are unable to give general advice about the suitability of individual manuscripts: that is the main purpose and function of the review process.

-If you believe that your manuscript is particularly unusual and falls outside of the guidance above, please feel free to approach the editor for advice, although in the majority of cases this will mean that it will simply go out for review.
+If you believe that your manuscript is particularly unusual and falls outside of the guidance, please feel free to approach the Clinical Psychology Editor for advice.

 Who can submit articles to Clinical Psychology Forum?

-We will consider submissions from anyone who has written an article that meets the above guidance.
+We will consider submissions from anyone who has written an article that meets our guidance.

 We also welcome contributions from people who are not psychologists but have a vested interest in clinical psychology and its application.

 We particularly welcome contributions from people who have accessed services, and from carers of people who have done so.

 May I also submit my article for consideration in other publications?